jonathanhogg/flitter/docs/language.md

 ```

 The `composite` attribute of `!canvas` takes a string representing the name of
-the blend function to use when drawing, and using a symbol instead of a string
+the blend function to use when drawing.
+This could equivalently be written as
+`composite="add"`, but using a symbol makes the code more readable and the
-makes the intent more obvious.
+intent more obvious.

 However, the key reason for using symbols is when constructing state key
 vectors or seed vectors (see [State](#state) and [Pseudo-random